Missouri Geological Survey

-Missouri's 19th State Geologist and Director of the Division of Geology and Land Survey Assumes Responsibility
+Missouri's 19th State Geologist and Director of the Missouri Geological Survey Assumes Responsibility

 ROLLA, MO, SEPT.
-11, 2008 -- One month on the job, fifth generation Missourian, Joe Gillman is leading the Missouri Department of Natural Resources' Division of Geology and Land Survey in areas important to the health, safety and welfare of Missourians.
+11, 2008 -- One month on the job, fifth generation Missourian, Joe Gillman is leading the Missouri Department of Natural Resources' Missouri Geological Survey in areas important to the health, safety and welfare of Missourians.
 The director of the Missouri Department of Natural Resources named Gillman to succeed Mimi Garstang, who retired August 1.

 Gillman represents the state regarding issues such as the development of new energy resources including coalbed methane and tar sands, understanding earthquake hazards related to the New Madrid Seismic Zone, the investigation of potential underground reservoirs for long term storage of carbon dioxide and developing and providing information required for the accurate and economical location of property boundaries in Missouri.
 A registered geologist, Gillman joined the department in 1995.

-"The division has a long history of providing geology and land survey expertise to the citizens of Missouri while maintaining a commitment to help Missourians protect their environment, protect employment opportunities and enhance their quality of life." said Gillman.
-Earlier this year, the division marked 155 years of service to the state.
+"The Survey has a long history of providing geology expertise to the citizens of Missouri while maintaining a commitment to help Missourians protect their environment, protect employment opportunities and enhance their quality of life." said Gillman.
+Earlier this year, the Survey marked 155 years of service to the state.

-Primary responsibilities for the division include: interpreting the state's geological setting, assessing the availability of its energy and mineral resources, evaluating and interpreting geological hazards, creating geologic maps, determining and maintaining more than 1.8 million land survey records and participating in county surveyor partnerships that assist in reestablishing lost survey corners that are the basis for all land surveys in Missouri.
+Primary responsibilities for the Survey include: interpreting the state's geological setting, assessing the availability of its energy and mineral resources, evaluating and interpreting geological hazards, and creating geologic maps.

-The Division of Geology and Land Survey offers a wide variety of publications on topics such as rocks, minerals and fossils, fact sheets, maps and educational trading cards.
+The Missouri Geological Survey offers a wide variety of publications on topics such as rocks, minerals and fossils, fact sheets, maps and educational trading cards.
 Visitors are welcome to tour the Ed Clark Museum of Geology, which is open to the public from 8 a.m. to 5 p.m. weekdays.
 The publications desk in Rolla can be reached by calling 573-368-2125 or 800-361-4827 or visit on the Web at www.dnr.mo.gov/geology.